 The School was established in North Adelaide and moved to the Stonyfell site in 1957.

-It was managed by the Community of the Sisters of the Church until 1986 when a change in vocation within the Community resulted in the Sisters creating a different governance model and gifting the School to new Governors.
+It was managed by the Community of the Sisters of the Church until 1986 when a change in vocation within the Community resulted in the Sisters creating a different governance model and gifting the School to a Board of Governors.

-As St Peter’s Girls approaches its 125th anniversary, our pupils are inspired to follow in the footsteps of our founding Sisters as women of courage, compassion and creativity.
+Our pupils are inspired to follow in the footsteps of our founding Sisters as women of courage, creativity and compassion.

 At St Peter’s Girls’ School, we provide outstanding educational opportunities for students from Early Learning to Year 12 in an engaging, collaborative and dynamic environment.
 Since 1894, the School has built upon the legacy of our founding Sisters, who were brave pioneers of girls’ education.
 Their daring vision and faithful determination continues to resonate with students today.
 Guided by their example, our holistic education encourages students to challenge, serve and lead with integrity and imagination in a global society.